 You Know We Can See You, Right?

 This becomes important after an accident because the insurance companies or their attorneys may be looking at you.
-In most cases, insurers will not be spying on you, but in contested cases, they will scrutinize everything you’ve been doing to see if there’s information in your social media accounts they can use to deny your claim.
+In most cases, insurers will not be spying on you.
+Still, in contested cases, they will scrutinize everything you’ve been doing to see if there’s information in your social media accounts they can use to deny your claim.
 And if the case goes to trial, they may be looking for other things.

 You must also be careful about what you say to insurance adjustors that do contact you.
 Everything you say can be used to diminish or deny your claim.